manfromarce/DocSharp/README.md

   * Endnotes and footnotes
   * Drop caps
   * Fields (partial) and page numbers
-  * TODO: math formulas, drawings, OLE objects, comments, improve support for right-to-left and complex script languages
+  * TODO: math formulas, drawings, OLE objects, comments
 - DOCX to Markdown:
   * Text and basic formatting
-    - Bold, italic, underline, strikethrough, superscript, subscript
+    - Bold, italic, underline, strikethrough, superscript, subscript, highlight
     - Heading 1-6 styles
-    - Any highlight color is converted to `<mark>`
   * Inline images
     - `ImagesOutputFolder` needs to be set to an existing directory, otherwise images are skipped.
 An absolute URI is used by default; to produce a relative URI set `ImagesBaseUriOverride` to any not-null folder path (empty string or "." means same folder as the Markdown file, "../images" means images subfolder in the parent folder).
     - Some image types are not recognized (e.g. WordPad embeds images in a different way compared to MS Word and other word processors).